nautobot/nautobot/nautobot/docs/user-guide/feature-guides/saved-views.md

 ![Set As My Default Button](./images/saved-views/set-as-my-default-button.png)

 Clicking on that option will set the current saved view as your default view for this object list view.
 The page should refresh with a success message.
+Now whenever this user is trying to access location list view, he/she will be redirected to "Elevator Only Location List View".

 ![Set As My Default Success](./images/saved-views/set-as-my-default-success.png)